Cycling New Zealand Board Members

 Cycling New Zealand is made up of a wonderful team of people across areas of Leadership, High Performance, Coaching, Athlete Development, Event and Member Services and Marketing and Sponsorship.

-CEO, Finance & Administration
+Operational Leadership, Finance & Administration

 High Performance Director